Cootamundra Domestic Training Home for Aboriginal Girls

-The Cootamundra Domestic Training Home for Aboriginal Girls, commonly known as "Bimbadeen" and Cootamundra Girls' Home, located at Cootamundra, New South Wales operated by the New South Wales Aborigines Welfare Board from 1911 to 1968 to provide training to girls forcibly taken from their families under the Aborigines Protection Act 1909.
-These girls were members of the Stolen generations and were not allowed any contact with their families, being trained to work as domestic servants.
+The Cootamundra Domestic Training Home for Aboriginal Girls, commonly known as "Bimbadeen" and Cootamundra Girls' Home, located at Cootamundra, New South Wales, was a home and training college for Aboriginal girls during the 20th century.
+It operated by the NSW Government's Aborigines Welfare Board from 1911 to 1968 to provide training to girls forcibly taken from their families under the Aborigines Protection Act 1909.
+The only training received by the girls was to work as domestic servants, and they were not allowed any contact with their families.
+They were part of a cohort of Aboriginal people now known as the Stolen Generations.

-Reports of girls being abused were related in Bringing Them Home, the 1997 report into the Stolen Generations.

 The building that housed the Home was later taken over by the Aboriginal Evangelical Fellowship as a Christian vocational, cultural and agricultural training centre called Bimbadeen College.
 It was added to the New South Wales State Heritage Register on 17 February 2012.

 In 2013 the Coota Girls Aboriginal Corporation (CGAC) was created, which is now responsible for restoring the home.

 History

 Background

-Historically Aboriginal children were separated from their families from the earliest days of the colony.
+Historically Aboriginal children were separated from their families from the earliest days of the colony of New South Wales.
 Governor Macquarie established the first Native Institution in Parramatta as early as 1814 and in 1823 another Native Institution was started in Blacktown.
 Both these institutions were considered failures, one reason being that once parents realised their children wouldn't be allowed to come home and wouldn't give them up to the institutions.
 The Government of New South Wales also subsidised missionary activity among the Aboriginal people, including that of the London Missionary Society in the 1820s and 1830s.
 On the frontier of Wellington Valley the Reverend Watson gained a reputation for stealing Aboriginal children and as a consequence the Wiradjuri hid their children from the white men.

 With the spread of settlers and their livestock came conflict and dispossession.
 The first bill for the Protection of Aborigines was drafted in 1838 after the Myall Creek massacre in June that year.
 Thus began a systemic government approach to the regulation and control of the lives of Aboriginal people that got tighter and tighter until the 1967 referendum finally brought significant change.

 Until 1881 Aboriginal people were under the jurisdiction of the Colonial Secretary, Police and the Lands Department.
 In 1880 a private body known as the Association for the Protection of Aborigines was formed and following agitation by this body, the Government appointed a Protector of Aborigines, George Thornton MLC.
 The Board for the Protection of Aborigines was subsequently created in 1883.
 "The objectives of the Board were to provide asylum for the aged and sick, who are dependent on others for help and support; but also, and of at least equal importance to train and teach the young, to fit them to take their places amongst the rest of the community" (State Records).
 This objective became the basis of future child removal policy: that the inferior status of the Aborigines would only be rectified by removing the children and educating them in white ways.